 Financial Services is responsible for the system setup of PeopleSoft Projects and Grants, entry of budget amounts, and posting of routine accounting transactions.

-- Issues regarding proposal submissions are handled by the Office of University Research Services (OURS).
+- Issues regarding proposal submissions or compliance issues are handled by the Office of Sponsored Programs and Research (OSPR).

 Answers to frequently asked questions are provided below.

 - What are University Matching Funds?

 - Can Grant Funds Be Transferred?